|Class:||III/IV, 6" to 18"||Put-In:||Bridge near 1201 Martling Road, Albertville, AL or AL75 (Upper)|

 Immediately following Grotto Falls is the infamous Tornado Sluice, which has caused many swims over the years.
 The line is down the turbulent left channel, entering from either side of a rock which divides the flow.
 You want to be on the right side of the chute as you finish off, angling downriver, to avoid the recirculating eddy and rock wall at the bottom left.
 If you get pushed into the wall, just ride it out and roll up before the creek gets too shallow.

-Another short pool separates Tornado Sluice from Divided Highway, named for a large fin rock which serves as a median separating two potential routes.
-Most take the right lane, entering just right of center and merging with oncoming traffic to stay afloat.
-The left line is navigable at medium flow and above, but has potential to cause traffic jams due to a sneaky pin rock.
-After the triple stack of Grotto, Tornado Sluice, and Divided Highway, some easy class II-III rapids follow until you reach Rock Cruncher, where two lines are possible.
-If it isn't an ELF day you can sneak down the left side, bouncing off a few rocks and into the pool below the rapid.
-The normal line is to work from center to river right, above a narrow slot against the right bank.
-From the eddy above the slot, shoot down and through a series of small holes.
-No doubt you'll spot a juicy mushroom of water at the bottom ripe for a boof but watch out!
+After the triple stack of Grotto, Tornado Sluice, and Divided Highway, the action continues with Rock Cruncher, perhaps the biggest rapid after the falls.
+Catch an eddy on the left above the entrance to scout the full rapid.
+If it isn’t an ELF day you can sneak down the left side, bouncing off a few rocks and into the pool below the rapid.
+The usual line is to work from center to right into an eddy on the right bank above the main drop; from here the line is down a chute headed back center to miss the big boulder on the right bank.
+No doubt you’ll spot a juicy mushroom of water at the bottom ripe for a boof – but watch out!
 A nasty flake rock is right in the center below the mushroom.
 Skim the left or right side to avoid getting crunched.

 More easy stuff follows Rock Cruncher, including an island rapid where you start right and cross to river left.
 The next significant rapid starts after a long pool, where the river doglegs right and the left and center are obscured by large rocks.
 Take the right side here, following the main tongue of current over a few small shoals, then work back left when possible to find a fun boof against the left bank.
 Get your guard up now, because a dangerously sticky hole known as Little Woodall is coming up soon.
 After the aforementioned boof, work back to center and then right around a few boulders, and then bolt for a big eddy on the left bank beside a tall rectangular boulder.
 Most of the current goes river right over a 3-foot, boxed in hole, which I have personally spent time recirculating in and do not recommend that experience to anyone.
 The conservative line is to bang down the wet rocks at the bottom of the eddy, but if you have the soft goods you can boof the hole.
 Make sure you have some buddies ready to rope you out from the right.